 What exclusions does the policy have?

 Many contractors have cheap insurance with very important exclusions.
-Course of roofing/open roof exclusion is one example.
-This would make virtually any damage that occurs during the project, excluded from coverage.
+The course of roofing/open roof exclusion is one example.
+This would exclude virtually any damage during the project from coverage.

 What does this Insurance cover?
-Commercial General Liability Insurance can protect against third party bodily injury and accidental property damage.
-It is not intended to cover the work the contractor preforms.
+Commercial General Liability Insurance can protect against third-party bodily injury and accidental property damage.
+It is not intended to cover the work the contractor performs.

 Choosing an uninsured roofer puts your property, assets and financial security at risk if someone is hurt on the roofing job.
 Don’t risk it – an extremely low bid is always a big red flag.
 Also, if your roofing contractor is using a “torch down” application, there are special insurance requirements to do so.
-Make sure they have it in case this happens: LINK TO VIDEO
+Make sure they have it in case this happens.